iammichiel/iammichiel/_posts/2013-08-07-mysql-insert-performance.md

 ## Results

 Actually, there is no surprise.
 It is way faster to insert all things and just catch the unique violation exception.
 The only surprise is in how much faster.
 I have tried this a dozen of times and the "with-read" solution sometimes went above 10 seconds while the other solutions never took longer than 2 seconds.
-And generally the lasts solutions are about 2 or 3 times faster.
+And they are generally about 2 or 3 times faster.
 But since all you want is numbers here they are :

 - **With** : 1848 ms
 - **Without** : 689 ms